IanVS/prettier-plugin-sort-imports/docs/MIGRATION.md

 - The `importOrderGroupNamespaceSpecifiers` option has been removed.
 - The `importOrderSortSpecifiers` option has been removed, and specifiers are now always sorted (previous `true` setting)
 - The `importOrderMergeDuplicateImports` option has been removed, and imports are always combined (previous `true` setting)
+- The `importOrderCombineTypeAndValueImports` option has been removed.
+See [below](#importOrderCombineTypeAndValueImports-removed) for details
+- Added `importOrderTypeScriptVersion` option.

 #### `importOrderSeparation` removed